Tony Maserati

 Tony Maserati is an American record producer and audio engineer specializing in mixing.
 He was involved in the development of the New York R&B and hip-hop scene in the 1990s, working with Mary J. Blige, Notorious B.I.G., Puff Daddy, and Queen Latifah.
 Since then he has worked on Grammy nominated projects with Black Eyed Peas, Beyoncé (who he won Best R&B Album with on her 2003 Dangerously in Love), Jason Mraz, Robin Thicke, and Usher.
 Maserati won a Latin Grammy in 2006 for his work on Sérgio Mendes’s Timeless.
 He has been nominated for a total of 10 Grammys, with four for Best Engineered Album, Non-Classical.

+In the 2020s, his work has included mixes on Beyoncé's GRAMMY winning Cowboy Carter (2025 Album of the Year and Best Country Album), RAYE's 2026 album This Music May Contain Hope and hit single "Where Is My Husband!", and other releases with Jimin, Jessie Reyez, Big Sean, Renée Rapp, Lola Young, Tate McRae, Selena Gomez, and Tomorrow X Together among others.

 Early life

 Maserati began college at Northeastern University before transferring to Boston’s Berklee College of Music in the early 1980s.
 He originally majored in Composition, but switched to the Music Production and Engineering major when it was first offered in 1983.
 While at Berklee, he learned to mix by doing the sound for the Marsells.
 He graduated with an MA in 1986.